Heisenberg60000/Langgraph-and-Panel-App/README.md

 # Langgraph-and-Panel-App
-Panel App with Agents.
-Create Science Problem, Translate and generate Latex File The notebook has three parts which are documented below.
+### Panel App with Agents: Science Problem Creation, Translation, and LaTeX Generation
+This notebook is organized into three key sections, detailed below, to guide you through creating science problems, translating them, and generating LaTeX files.

 ### Part 1: Workflow Creation with Math Agent
 The Math Agent leverages LangGraph to generate a comprehensive workflow.
 In this process, a math problem is first created and then solved using the Wolfram tool, ensuring accurate and efficient problem-solving.